 The student government is reported to be strong and typically Catholic-oriented.
 In addition to an executive council, there is a Student Government Senate and an events programming board known as SPUD.

-The intramural sports program is one of the most popular activities on campus, usually involving about 150 students in football, volleyball, basketball, soccer, and softball.
+The intramural sports program is one of the most popular activities on campus, including football, volleyball, basketball, soccer, and softball.
 Recreational classes are offered in dance, yoga, boxing, and more.
 Past workshops and tournaments have included dodgeball, tennis, chess, and photography.

 UD is a member of the Southern Collegiate Athletic Conference (SCAC) and fields 14 athletic teams in NCAA Division III competition.
 Sports include baseball, basketball, cross country, golf, lacrosse, soccer, softball, track and field, and volleyball.

 Every fall the junior class sponsors Charity Week, a major fundraiser for charitable organizations.
-Traditional events include Charity Week Jail, Male Auction, Shave-Off, Semi-Formal, Silent Auction, and Air Band.
+Traditional events include Charity Week Jail, Shave-Off, Semi-Formal, Silent Auction, and Air Band.

-The student-led SPUD (Student Programming at UD) provides a variety of social and academic events throughout the year, such as Oktoberfest, Battle of the Bands, the Bradford Debate, the Ruskin Rhetoric Competition, and the Spring Formal dance.
+The student-led SPUD (Student Programming at UD) provides a variety of social and academic events throughout the year, such as Oktoberfest, Battle of the Bands, the Ruskin Rhetoric Competition, and one of the nation's largest celebrations of Groundhog Day.

 The Bottom Line